Royal Institute Logo

-The University of Kent is hosting a series of three Royal Institution Mathematics Masterclasses for Year 12 students on Saturday 25th January, 1st February and 8th February 2025.
+The University of Kent is hosting a series of three online Royal Institution Mathematics Masterclasses for Year 12 students on Saturday 28th February.
+March 14th and March 21st 2026.

 Have you ever wondered how data science is used to fight disease?
 How the billion dollar algorithm behind Google works?
 Whether pure mathematics and physics are as different as they seem?
 If you have an enthusiasm and interest in mathematics, then speak to your Maths teacher about joining in online and finding out!

 The Royal Institution Mathematics Masterclass programme opens young people’s eyes to the diversity of mathematics.
 Through a series of extra-curricular workshops, students all over the UK meet to explore the subject in new and exciting ways.
-The University of Kent’s Mathematics, Statistics and Actuarial Science academics have been running Royal Institution Mathematics Masterclasses for many years.
-Each year since 2021, over two hundred sixth form students from 50 different schools in Kent and London join our online masterclasses.
+The University of Kent academics have been running Royal Institution Mathematics Masterclasses for many years.
+Each year since 2021, around two hundred sixth form students from 50 different schools in Kent and London join our online masterclasses.
 They experience expert lectures and solve problems in breakout rooms.

 Clinical Trials and Data Science